jakemcc/jakemccrary.com/source/_adventures/2024-04-05-2024-04-07-rock-climbing-at-ferne-clyffe-state-park.markdown

 Christine and I got an earlier start on Saturday and managed to make it to the park by 9 a.m.
 We jumped on Tower of Babel and Corner of Revelation as warm-ups.
-Then we checked back out Ferne Clyff Wall and thought that Raindance (5.9) looked dry enough.
+Then we checked back out Ferne Clyffe Wall and thought that Raindance (5.9) looked dry enough.
 It was dry enough, though a useful hold was wet at near the top.

 After Raindance, we went back to The Devil's Staircase and climbed Schism (5.9).